Equine Veterinarian Jobs in USA with Visa Sponsorship

 Do equine veterinarians qualify for H-1B visa sponsorship?

-Yes, equine veterinarians qualify for H-1B sponsorship as the role requires a Doctor of Veterinary Medicine degree and specialized knowledge.
+Yes, equine veterinarians qualify for H-1B visa sponsorship as the role requires a Doctor of Veterinary Medicine degree and specialized knowledge.
 The position meets the specialty occupation requirement since it demands specific veterinary training that directly relates to equine medicine and cannot be performed with just any bachelor's degree.

 What degree requirements do employers expect for sponsored equine veterinarian positions?